 Absolutely yes, not only as a CFO but also as a business leader!

-In our organization, there are two pockets - One is the entire core product building of our platforms like Housing.com, Makan.com, Proptiger.com, and then the IT infrastructure namely the networks, our internal servers, the machines, and systems.
+In our organization, there are two pockets – One is the entire core product building of our platforms like Housing.com, Makan.com, and Proptiger.com, and then the IT infrastructure namely the networks, our internal servers, the machines, and systems.

 The IT infrastructure is my responsibility and our platform building i.e. Housing.com, Makaan.com, and Proptiger.com fall into the bucket of our CTO (Chief Technology Officer) who directly reports to our CEO.